 The Company has entered into employment agreements with each of its Named Executive Officers, which are described below.
-All other employees below the executive officer level are deemed to be "at will" employees and are not under contract.
 Definitions of terms commonly used in the employment agreements and compensation plans are set forth below.

 Certain Definitions

 "Good Reason."
 Mr. Sarvary's employment agreement generally defines "Good Reason" as relocation of his principal workplace, his demotion from his position as Chief Executive Officer, or Tempur-Pedic International's material breach of his employment agreement.
 The employment agreements for Messrs.
 Williams, Clift and Anderson generally define "Good Reason" as relocation of their principal workplace, or Tempur-Pedic International's material breach of their employment agreements.